tomravalde/workflow-template/README.md

 - `main.tex` is the main document which calls all the other `*.tex` and `*.bib` files.

-- `main.tex.latexmain` tells vim-LaTeX that `main.tex` is the main docuement file, such that the document can be compiled from any LaTeX document.
+- `main.tex.latexmain` tells vim-LaTeX that `main.tex` is the main  document file, such that the document can be compiled from any file opened within Vim.

 - `*.tex`, images, tables and source-code are all kept in separate sub-directories.